dash-docs-el/dash-docs/README.md

 ## Usage

-`m-x helm-dash RET` will run helm with your active docsets loaded.
-Typing substrings of what you search will find-as-you-type.

-- The search starts from 3 chars.
-- Install new docsets with m-x helm-dash-install-docset
-- After installing a new docset, add the name of the docset to `helm-dash-common-docsets' or in 'helm-dash-docsets' (which is ment to be buffer local)

-`m-x helm-dash-at-point RET` is like helm-dash, but it will prefill the search input with the symbol at point.
+Search all currently enabled docsets (docsets in `dash-docs-docsets` or `dash-docs-common-docsets`):

+    (dash-docs-search "<pattern>")

+Search a specific docset:

+    (dash-docs-search-docset "<docset>" "<pattern>")

-The command `helm-dash-reset-connections` will clear the connections to all sqlite db's.
+The command `dash-docs-reset-connections` will clear the connections to all sqlite db's.
 Use it in case of errors when adding new docsets.
-The next call to `helm-dash` will recreate them.
+The next call to a search function will recreate them.

 ## Variables to customize

-`helm-dash-docsets-path` is the prefix for your docsets.
+`dash-docs-docsets-path` is the prefix for your docsets.
 Defaults to ~/.docsets

-`helm-dash-min-length` tells helm-dash from which length to start searching.
+`dash-docs-min-length` tells dash-docs from which length to start searching.
 Defaults to 3.

-`helm-dash-browser-func` is a function to encapsulate the way to browse Dash' docsets.
+`dash-docs-browser-func` is a function to encapsulate the way to browse Dash' docsets.
 Defaults to browse-url.
-For example, if you want to use eww to browse your docsets, you can do: `(setq helm-dash-browser-func 'eww)`.
+For example, if you want to use eww to browse your docsets, you can do: `(setq dash-docs-browser-func 'eww)`.

-When `helm-dash-enable-debugging` is non-nil stderr from sqlite queries is captured and displayed in a buffer.
+When `dash-docs-enable-debugging` is non-nil stderr from sqlite queries is captured and displayed in a buffer.
 The default value is `t`.
 Setting this to `nil` may speed up queries on some machines (capturing stderr requires the creation and deletion of a temporary file for each query).